thadeetrompetter/alouatta/pages/index/02-Impression.md

 ## Sleeping

-The sleeping quarters are fully furnished tipi-like tents overlooking the garden, with two of them having oceanview.
+The sleeping quarters are fully furnished safari tents overlooking the garden, with two of them having oceanview.

 We have 3 tents available, 2 private ones and 1 shared.
-The shared tent contains 4 beds.
+The shared tent has 4 beds.
 The 2 private tents are equipped with double beds, suited for couples.
 If needed, these tents can be booked with an extra bed for a child up to 12 years.
-All the tents are for non-smokers and are equipped with powersockets, lights and ventilator.
+All the tents are for non-smokers and are equipped with electricity, light and ventilator.
 Bedsheets and towels are provided, all tents are cleaned daily.

 ### Price per person per night